Package 'visStatistics'

 Details

 openGraphCairo() Cairo() wrapper function.
-Differences to Cairo: a) prematurely ends the function call to Cairo() returning NULL, if no output type of types "png", "jpeg", "pdf", "svg", "ps" or "tiff" is provided. b) The file argument of the underlying Cairo function is generated by file.path(fileDirectory,paste(fileName,".", type, sep = "")).
+Differences to Cairo: a) prematurely ends the function call to Cairo() returning NULL, if no output type of types 'png', 'jpeg', 'pdf', 'svg', 'ps' or 'tiff' is provided. b) The file argument of the underlying Cairo function is generated by file.path(fileDirectory,paste(fileName,'.', type, sep = '')). c) Can set up plot capture when capture_env is provided.

 Value